enso-org/enso/docs/language-server/protocol-language-server.md

   executionContextId: UUID;

   /**
-   * A qualified name of the module containing the value to be visualized.
+   * A qualified name of the module to be used to evaluate the arguments for the visualization expression.
    */
   visualizationModule: String;